alphahex99/Supcom2Cards/README.md

 * Rebalanced: Megalith (DPS 10% of owner HP -> 10 + 5% of target HP, -60% ATKSPD removed)

 #### v1.2.6
-* Fixed Proto-Brain not working half the time
+* Fixed Proto-Brain not working half the time (not really)

 #### v1.2.5
 * Cards added: Proto-Brain